 Students receiving transfer credit for required course work will receive a tuition credit equal to the number of transfer credits awarded multiplied by the per credit hour tuition charge.
 This will result in an individual schedule of student charges.

 Updated charge sheet published 3/29/2024 to reflect new STRF fee; see addendum.
-Second charge sheet published 9/27/2024 to reflect new licensure exam; see addendum.

 2024 SCHEDULE OF STUDENT CHARGES BASIC AND ADVANCED PHLEBOTOMY CERTIFICATE PROGRAM